-Satellite systems participating in the GMDSS should make arrangements to ensure that it will always be possible for an MRCC to obtain an immediate connection to a maritime mobile terminal on demand.
+Satellite systems participating in the GMDSS should make arrangements to ensure that it will always be possible for an MRCC to obtain an immediate connection to a maritime mobile terminal and that the MRCC could use the systems for SAR alerting and communication without any delay.
 This may be achieved by a process of pre-emption or by other suitable means approved by IMSO.